Boat library for children in Odisha’s Bhitarkanika National Forest

 Omprakash Bari, the school’s science teacher, said the effort is novel and hoped that it will create interest among the children in the environment and the wetlands.
 “The students here liked it all the more because of the innovation.

-‘Wetland Mitra’ or ‘Friends of Wetlands’ is a person or organisation ready to willingly volunteer to facilitate preservation and protection of wetlands under a central government project.
+‘Wetland Mitra’ or ‘Friend of the Wetlands’ is a person or organisation ready to willingly volunteer to facilitate preservation and protection of wetlands under a central government project.

 Bhitarkanika mangrove was designated a Ramsar Wetland of International importance in 2002.

-“We will also look for donations for stocking books if there is enough response,” Pati said.
+“We will also look for donations for stocking more books if there is sufficient response,” Pati said.

 The boat library will be open on all days during the summer vacation in the schools and will be thrown open to visitors when tourism season resumes on August 1, he said.
 Every Sunday, students of two to three schools will be allowed to visit the boat library.